Facco-Bruno/Alura-ML/README.md

-# Alura
+# Alura-ML
-Repository to the Notebooks created in the courses on the Alura Plataform
+Repository to the Notebooks created in the ML courses from Alura Plataform

-Courses focus in ML, Python, BI and Data Science